PROD Hot Oracle Database Cloning Without RMAN

 3.4 Copy Archivelogs

-Copy all archivelogs generated between begin backup
+Copy all archivelogs generated between begin backup and end backup to the same location on the target:

 Step 4: Mount and Recover Clone DB